Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

 - Any symptoms your child is experiencing and the ages when symptoms were first noticed, including any symptoms that may seem unrelated to the reason for the appointment

 - Key personal information, including any major stresses or recent life changes

-- Any medications, vitamins, herbs or other supplements your child is taking, including the dosages
+- Any medications, vitamins, herbs or other supplements that your child is taking, including the dosages

-- Questions to ask your doctor to help you make the most of your appointment
+- Questions to ask the health care provider to help you make the most of your appointment

 Questions to ask may include:

-- What do you think is the cause of my child's difficulty with reading and understanding?
+- What do you think is the cause of my child's difficulty with reading?